-Fitbit rarely specifies the capacity of the battery packed into its devices, but it claims the Luxe can deliver up to 5 days battery life.
+Fitbit rarely specifies the capacity of the battery packed into its devices, but it claims the Luxe can deliver up to 5 days of battery life.
 That's short of the 7 days offered on the Charge 4 and the 6+ days promised on Fitbit's Sense and Versa 3 smartwatches.
 It's also half of what you'll get from the Inspire 2, which currently offers the best battery life on any Fitbit you can buy right now.

-When it comes to charging, we are dealing with another different charging cradle set up that does clip satisfyingly secure to the back of the tracker when you need to power it back up.
+When it comes to charging, we are dealing with another different charging cradle set up that does clip satisfyingly securely to the back of the tracker when you need to power it back up.
 When it does hit 0%, it'll take you 2 hours to get back up to 100%.

 If you're using the Luxe with all of its features enabled and some regular exercise tracking too, then you will get that 5 days and not much based on the kind of battery drop-off we experienced.

 When we tracked 30 minute outdoor runs, we found battery dropped by less than 5%.
 As mentioned, you can turn off features like heart rate monitoring, control the amount of notifications filtering through and adjust screen brightness.
 That will likely get you a day or two extra, but we'd say 5 days is what most can expect from the Luxe.